Public Health Assessment & Program Evaluation

 Formative Evaluation

 A method for judging the worth of a program while the program activities are forming (in progress).
-During the development of a new program.

-When an existing program is being modified or is being used in a new setting or with a new population.
+During the development of a new program and when an existing program is being modified or is being used in a new setting or with a new population.

 Whether the proposed program elements are likely to be needed, understood, and accepted by the population you want to reach.

-It allows for modifications to be made to the plan before full implementation begins.
+It allows for modifications to be made to the plan before full implementation begins and maximizes the likelihood the program will succeed.

 Evaluability Assessment